OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 ```

 ### Simulation
-Can prove useful for testing and calibtrating.
+Can prove useful for testing and calibrating.

 There is a REST server that helps sending values to the program
 - if you are not on a Raspberry PI